 At first Emerson didn’t know where to aim her camera as the distance between aircraft involved in the near collision grew.
 Then, with the instincts that made her such a valuable asset to her station manager, she pointed her camera at the second transport.
 Seemingly unfazed by what had just transpired ahead of it, the lumbering aircraft and those behind it continued to serenely come on, growing larger and more ominous with each passing second.

-When Jennings saw Emerson’s camera was still pointed skyward, she swiveled her head about to see what her cameraman was focused on.
+When Jennings saw Emerson’s camera was still pointed skyward, she swiveled her head about to see what the camera was focused on.
 She managed to pivot about in place just in time to see the parachutes of the first jumpers falling away from the second transport blossom.
 Rather than being over, she realized this story, like her career as a journalist, was just beginning.

 Chapter 19

-In the skies north Fort Necessity, Arizona
+In the Skies North of Fort Necessity, Arizona

 Watching Hank Cole’s men shuffle past him and disappear out the door only added to Nathan’s urge to go, to go now and get on with it.
 As tempting as it would to say the hell with proper order and procedures by pulling rank and bulling his way to the door, for an officer to disrupt the well-honed drill that was rapidly emptying the transport’s cargo bay of rangers would have been more than unseemly.
-In Nathan’s case it would have deprived him of a brief, yet important view of how close the lead element of the battalion was going to land near its intended drop zone.
+In Nathan’s case, it would have deprived him of a brief, yet important view of how close the lead element of the battalion was going to land near its intended drop zone.
 Having carefully studied the satellite photos of the undistinguished patch of desert he expected to see once he was clear of the transport and was under canopy, the sight that did greet him when it finally came his turn to exit the aircraft and he’d completed a hasty but thorough check of his canopy to ensure all was as it should be was something of a jolt.

 A CARP, or calculated airborne release point, was just that, a calculation that depended on a number of factors.
 When some of those factors, such as winds aloft over the DZ, could not be measured with any degree of accuracy, the ‘C’ in CARP became an ‘E’ for estimated, making the designated point where the pilot turned on the green light more of a WAG, short for wild ass guess.